skip to main |

 So, not having the ability to help themselves they had a very real need for a God to intervene and worked hard to build a relationship with one.
 The Israelites could come closer to God than any of the other people because God gave them commands to follow to make them “acceptable”.
 In addition, he set up a system to repair the damage to the relationship when Israel could not keep the commands perfectly.
 The offering up of sacrifices, specifically, the blood of animals.

 Even pagan peoples recognized the need to seek help from their Gods and offered up the most precious things they had… their children.
-As a society we have advanced greatly but we still need God.
-We still have times of great need.

 The above scripture indicates that we can come closer to God than ever before.
 That’s possible by accepting the free gift of the greatest sacrifice ever… Jesus Christ and by following his example and living sacrificial lives.